 Shareholders holding 36,330,760 ordinary shares have signed lock-up agreements pursuant to which they agreed not to sell their ordinary shares during the one-year period commencing on the October 7, 2021, closing of the Merger, subject to early release after six months if the closing price of our ordinary shares equals or exceeds \$12.00 per share for any 20 out of 30 trading days.
-Additionally, shareholders holding 46,984,355 ordinary shares are parties to an investor rights agreement, which was amended in March 2022 and provides for a lock up of 270 days from the closing of the Merger, subject to early release after six months if the closing days.
-Additionally, shares equals or exceeds so regions a subject to a lock-up with respect to the 1,905,900 ordinary shares issued with respect to its shares as follows.
+Additionally, shareholders holding 46,984,355 ordinary shares are parties to an investor rights agreement, which was amended in March 2022 and provides for a lock up of 270 days from the closing of the Merger, subject to early release after six months if the closing price of the ordinary shares equals or exceeds \$9.00 per share for any 20 out of 30 trading days.
+Selling Shareholders are subject to lock ups with respect to 31,030,476 ordinary shares.
+Additionally, the ITAC sponsor is subject to a lock-up with respect to the 1,905,900 ordinary shares issued with respect to its shares as follows.
 In addition to being subject to the same lock-up provisions that are applicable to our shareholders referred to in the first sentence, the ITAC sponsor is subject to enhanced lock-up restrictions with respect to 952,950 ordinary shares.
-In addition to sales pursuant to a registration statement, the our shareholders, including the ITAC sponsor, will be able to sell their ordinary shares pursuant to Rule 144.
+In addition to sales pursuant to a registration statement, the

+Selling Shareholders, including the ITAC sponsor, are able to sell their ordinary shares pursuant to Rule 144, subject to any lock-up restrictions.
 The ordinary shares purchased in the PIPE offering are not subject to a lock-up.
-Thus a shareholder who is subject to a lock-up agreement and who purchased shares in the PIPE offering will not be subject to the lock-up with respect to the shares purchased in the PIPE offering.
+Thus a shareholder who is subject to a lock-up agreement and who purchased shares in the PIPE offering is not be subject to the lock-up with respect to the shares purchased in the PIPE offering.

-Upon expiration of the applicable lock-up periods, or upon satisfaction of the requirements of Rule 144 under the Securities Act, or another applicable exemption from registration, the sponsor and the pre-Merger shareholders, may sell large amounts of ordinary shares in the open market or in privately negotiated transactions, which could have the effect of increasing the volatility of our ordinary share price and putting significant downward pressure on the price of our ordinary shares.
+Upon expiration of the applicable lock-up periods, the ITAC sponsor and the pre-Merger shareholders, may sell large amounts of ordinary shares in the open market or in privately negotiated transactions, which could have the effect of increasing the volatility of our ordinary share price and putting significant downward pressure on the price of our ordinary shares.
 The lock up provisions do not relate to shares purchased in the PIPE offering.